dlt-hub/vibe-hub/tap_documentation/postgres_rest_api_source.md

 ]
 ```

-This configuration guide provides all necessary details to set up a REST API source for dlt, ensuring efficient data extraction and processing.
+This configuration guide provides all necessary parameters and considerations for setting up a dlt data pipeline with a REST API source.
+Ensure to adjust the parameters based on the specific API documentation and requirements.

 ---
 *dlt REST API Source Configuration Guide*